compmeist/simple_js_cache/README.md

 ## On Server
-This is an frontend module - I believe it could modified for use in Node.js
+This is a frontend module - I believe it could modified for use in Node.js